 When Shakespeare sends his characters into the woods, something wondrous usually happens.
 There’s no more transformative land than the forest of Arden in “As You Like It.”
 Love deepens, rivalries heal, and kingdoms are righted with a hey-diddle-diddle.
-Despite bucolic Berkshires setting, Shakespeare & Co.’s new production is none too inviting: Under the misguided direction of Eleanor Holdridge, it’s a confusing, inconsistent and sloppy production.
+Despite its bucolic Berkshires setting, Shakespeare & Co.’s new production is none too inviting: Under the misguided direction of Eleanor Holdridge, it’s a confusing, inconsistent and sloppy production.